 What Is Mudjacking?

-- One concrete panel is noticeably higher or lower than adjacent panels
+- A slab that sits visibly higher or lower than adjacent slab

-- Your garage floor has dropped away from the door threshold
+- Garage floors that pull away from the door threshold

 | Factor | Mudjacking | Full Replacement |